Woodeh/movie-mania/README.md

   </a>
 </p>

-The Cinema-hub App is built using the following technologies:
+The Movie-Mania App is built using the following technologies:

 - **React**: A popular JavaScript library for building user interfaces.
 It provides a component-based architecture that enables the development of reusable UI elements.
 - **TypeScript**: A statically typed superset of JavaScript that adds type annotations to the language.
 It helps catch errors during development and improves code maintainability.